 Pfeifer graduated from Michigan with a Bachelor of Arts degree in psychology and earned a master's degree in business administration at Northeastern in 2010.
 She holds a Level II coaching accreditation from USA Field Hockey.

 Kyle Lyons Assistant Director

-The 2016 season marks Kyle Lyons' fourth as an assistant coach with the Vermont field hockey program.
+The 2018 season marks Kyle Lyons' fifth as an assistant coach with the Vermont field hockey program.

 Lyons came to Vermont after spending two seasons as an assistant coach with the Bryant University field hockey program.
 She helped guide the Bulldogs to 17 wins overall, including seven in conference play, in her two seasons with the team.

 Lyons is a 2012 graduate of the University of New Hampshire, where she was a four-year defender and three-year starter for the Wildcats.
 She was named to the America East All-Conference First Team on two occasions and earned a spot on the all-tournament team as well.
 As a senior, Lyons was an NFHCA Second Team All-American, an ECAC First-Team All-Star, and was selected to play in the NFHCA Senior All-Star Game.
 Lyons also earned all-region honors in consecutive seasons in 2010 and 2011.